yasserfarouk/negmas/docs/upgrade_guide.rst

      `init()` method before the `awi` is set.
      By delaying the call to `on_preferences_changed()` we make sure that the `awi` is available in case it is needed.
-  2. In some cases, the negotitor may be constructed by never joins a negotiation.
+  2. In some cases, the negotiator may be constructed by never joins a negotiation.
 It is a waste of resources to compute whatever `on_preferences_changed()` is computing in such cases as the preferences will never be really used.